Christian Bethancourt Player Props: Rays vs. Red Sox

-Christian Bethancourt -- 0-for-3 in his last game -- will be in action for the Tampa Bay Rays versus the Boston Red Sox, with Garrett Whitlock on the mound, on April 11 at 6:40 PM ET.
+Christian Bethancourt -- 0-for-3 in his last game -- will be in action for the Tampa Bay Rays against the Boston Red Sox, with Chris Sale on the mound, on April 12 at 6:40 PM ET.

 He had a hitless showing in his last game (0-for-3) against the Red Sox.